-During the three fiscal years ended May 31, 2011, we did not complete any transaction that has materially affected or will materially affect us in which any: (i) of our directors or executive officers; (ii) person or company that is the direct or beneficial owner of, or who exercises control or direction over, more than 10% of our outstanding voting securities; or (iii) associate or affiliate of the persons referred to in (i) or (ii) above, had any material interest, direct or indirect, other than the acquisition of all of the shares of MCP on April 8, 2011.
-Frank Fache and Laurent Raskin, who were among the selling shareholders of MCP, were nominated, after the completion of the MCP acquisition, respectively as our Executive Vice President, Strategic Supply and Director to our Board of Directors, and Executive Vice President, Business Development.
+During the three fiscal years ended May 31, 2011 and the seven-month fiscal year ended December 31, 2011, we did not complete any transaction that has materially affected or will materially affect us in which any: (i) of our directors or executive officers; (ii) person or company that is the direct or beneficial owner of, or who exercises control or direction over, more than 10% of our outstanding voting securities; or (iii) associate or affiliate of the persons referred to in (i) or (ii) above, had any material interest, direct or indirect, other than the acquisition of all of the shares of MCP on April 8, 2011.
+Frank Fache and Laurent Raskin, who were among the selling shareholders of MCP, were appointed after the completion of the acquisition as our Executive Vice President, Strategic Supply and Executive Vice President, Business Development, respectively, and both Messrs.
+Fache and Raskin were appointed or elected to our Board of Directors.